semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `endpoint`

-The Semaphore endpoint the agent uses to register and sync.
-It is formed by your Semaphore organization name, e.g., `<your-organization-name>.semaphoreci.com`.
+The Semaphore endpoint that the agent uses to register and sync is determined by your Semaphore organization name, e.g. `<your-organization-name>.semaphoreci.com`.

 ### `token`

-The agent type registration token you grab when creating an agent type in Semaphore UI.
-If the token specified is not correct, the agent does not start.
+You get an agent type registration token when you create an agent type in the Semaphore UI.
+If the token specified is not correct, the agent will not start.

 ### `env-vars`

-Environment variables to expose to the jobs.
+Environment variables are used to expose agents to jobs.
 When using the command line argument `--env-vars`, the agent expects a comma-separated list of `VAR=VALUE` environment variables:

 ```
 agent start \